 Probably not those 25 percent of French voters who carried the National Front to victory on Sunday, or the 27 percent of British voters who ensured first place to the anti-immigrant the UK Independence Party.
 Could it rather be the Ukrainians who, according to preliminary results, gave their pro-European presidential candidate Petro Poroshenko a bigger share of the vote than his 20 rivals combined?

 Sure, this is not quite a fair comparison.
 Those same French and U.K. voters would not have handed real power in their countries to the people they sent to the European Parliament.
 They voted the way they did to send a message to their own leaders and the EU's bureaucracy.
-Average turnout was 43 percent, compared to 60 percent in Ukraine (even many in the east could not vote due to instability and interference by pro-Russian separatists).
+Average turnout was 43 percent, compared to 60 percent in Ukraine (even though many in the east could not vote due to instability and interference by pro-Russian separatists).

 Most Ukrainians believed they were genuinely choosing their homeland's future.
 The ideas they support don't bear much relation to the anti-fascist propaganda from Moscow, which has been embraced by many in the EU.

 According to exit polls, Dmitry Yarosh, the presidential candidate of the supposedly rampant neo-fascist Pravy Sektor won 1 percent of the vote.
 Oleh Tyahnybok of Svoboda, a party that might sit alongside Marine Le Pen's National Front on the scale of extremism, won all of 1.3 percent.

 Neither managed to do as well as Vadim Rabinovich, a businessman and the chairman of the European Jewish Parliament, who scored 2 percent.